NarcisCalin/Galaxy-Engine/README.md

 Join Galaxy Engine's [Discord community!](https://discord.gg/Xd5JUqNFPM)

+Check out the official [Steam page!](https://store.steampowered.com/app/3762210/Galaxy_Engine/)

-Galaxy Engine is a project made for learning purposes by [NarcisCalin](https://github.com/NarcisCalin).
-It is made with C++ and it uses the [Raylib](https://github.com/raysan5/raylib) library.
+Galaxy Engine is a free and open source project made for learning purposes by [NarcisCalin](https://github.com/NarcisCalin).
+It is made with C++ and it is built on top of the [Raylib](https://github.com/raysan5/raylib) library.

 Galaxy Engine uses libraries from the [FFmpeg](https://github.com/FFmpeg/FFmpeg) project under the LGPLv2.1

 The entire UI is made with the help of the [Dear ImGui](https://github.com/ocornut/imgui) library.

-Galaxy Engine is available for free and its code is open source.

 Special thanks to [Crisosphinx](https://github.com/crisosphinx) for helping me improve my code.